2020 DEC GUIDELINES AND APPLICATIONS ARE NOW AVAILABLE!

 Thank you to everyone who applied to NYSCA's Community Arts (CA) and Arts Education (AE) Grants and congratulations to the 2019 recipients.

-The New York State Council on the Arts established the Decentralization (DEC) Program in 1977 to foster the continued development of local cultural resources responsive to community needs.
-DEC serves all of New York State’s 62 counties, including areas that are geographically isolated, economically disadvantaged and ethnically diverse.
-The basic principle of DEC re-grant funding is local decision-making using a peer panel grant evaluation process.
-The DEC Program operates annually and panel nominations are accepted on a rolling basis.
+The NYS Council on the Arts established the Decentralization Program (DEC) in 1977 to foster the continued development of local cultural resources.
+DEC serves all of New York’s 62 counties, including areas that are geographically isolated, economically disadvantaged, and ethnically diverse.

 The Chenango Arts Council has administered the DEC Program since 1986, serving artists, and arts and cultural organizations in Broome, Chenango and Otsego Counties.

 For your convenience, in this section, you will find grant guidelines in both PDF and Word formats for you to download.
 Assistance is available by phone or in person to help you complete the applications.